SunnySangle/aws-learning-path/18-vpc-peering.md

-Sure Sunny!
 Here's a **step-by-step guide to creating VPC Peering** and connecting two EC2 instances (in different VPCs) via Internet Gateway, Subnets, and Route Tables.

 ---